puppetlabs/pxp-agent/README.md

 By default, log messages are written to the stdout stream.

 You can specify a log file with `--logfile` option.
-In that case, no file rotation will take place.

-Note that it is not possible to have log messages displayed only on console.

 ## Log level